Blendify/blender-manual/blender_docs/manual/editors/3dview/object/properties/duplication/dupligroup.rst

 Making a DupliGroup Object Real
 ===============================

-Say you want to make further edits on an DupliGroup instance:
+Say you want to make further edits on a DupliGroup instance:
 Simply select your DupliGroup and press :kbd:`Shift-Ctrl-A` to convert the DupliGroup into regular objects that can be transformed and animated normally.